adaltas/node-csv-docs/src/md/parse/api/stream.md

 sort: 2.1
 ---

-# Stream API
+# Node.js Stream API

 The main module exported by this package implements the native Node.js [transform stream](http://nodejs.org/api/stream.html#stream_class_stream_transform).
 Transform streams implement both the Readable and Writable interfaces.

 This is the recommended approach if you need a maximum of power.
-It ensures scalability by treating your data as a stream from the source to the destination.
+The stream API might not be the most pleasant API to use but it ensures scalability by treating your data as a stream from the source to the destination.

 The signature is `const stream = parse([options])`.